luffm/books/list.md

 ### J.G.
 Ballard

 * The Wind From Nowhere
-* The Drowned World, J.G.Ballard
+* The Drowned World
-* The Drought, J.G.Ballard
+* The Drought
-* The Crystal World, J.G.Ballard
+* The Crystal World
-* Concrete Island, J.G.Ballard
+* Concrete Island
-* Rushing to Paradise, J.G.Ballard
+* Rushing to Paradise
-* Empire of the Sun, J.G.Ballard
+* Empire of the Sun

 ### Iain M. Banks